Ahmad-Faraj/1D-Chess/README.md

 ### Inspiration

-this was inspired frpm Iavor S. Diatchki
+this was inspired from Iavor S. Diatchki